microsoft/Azure_Synapse_Toolbox/PowerBI/README.md

 This template is a work in progress, but is in a usable state.
 It currently only has realtime pages from querying DMVs.
 It will  get historical data as well as I post updates.

+# Pre-Requisites

+PowerBI Desktop installed on your machine.

+There are currently no other pre-requisites other than a running SQLDW Instance.
+In future releases there will be Log Analytics queries and the below pre-requisites will apply to that.

 # Variables

 When you open the template it will as you to fill in a number of variables.
 A lot of these are for future use or will be removed later.